California State University, Fresno MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: In-person, cohort-based, with flexible evening class blocks designed to accommodate working professionals per the Department of Counselor Education and Rehabilitation pages.
 Some hybrid or online course offerings may be available; specific course modalities should be confirmed with the program.

 Accreditation: Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).
-The program lists CACREP-related accreditation information on its accreditation page.
+The program states that it is accredited by CACREP.
 Year first accredited and current accreditation term are not publicly listed on the program pages.
 The program states that it is designed to meet California Board of Behavioral Sciences educational requirements for LMFT licensure.

 Program Length: 60 units for the standard MFCC option.
 Students typically complete the program in approximately five semesters (about two and a half to three years) under a cohort sequence with flexible evening scheduling, per the program page.